 - a reduced awareness of your surroundings

-- depersonalization (your thoughts or emotions do not seem real or do not seem like they
+or emotions don’t seem real or don’t seem like they belong to you

-- dissociative amnesia (you cannot remember an important aspect or aspects of the traumatic event)
+cannot remember one or more important aspects of the traumatic event

 Reexperiencing the Traumatic Event

-- feeling like you are reliving the traumatic event
+- feeling like you’re reliving the traumatic event

 Anxiety or Increased Arousal

-ASD symptoms may include anxiety and increased arousal.
-Symptoms of anxiety and increased arousal include:
+and increased arousal.
+The symptoms of anxiety and increased arousal include:

 - having trouble sleeping